 I spent many years dealing with severe arthritis in my hips, as well as other injuries and afflictions.
 I can no longer train the way I did 15+ years ago without paying a price in the following days.
 But I am certainly better now that I was 10 years ago!
 For information on the condition (Femero-Acetabular Impingement) behind my hip surgeries, including two artificial hips, please see my blog on the subject: http://jon.chriskeeling.com

 Yes, I have a life outside of karate.

 I have 3 children, all of whom have attended my kids’ classes.
-I am married to a wonderful woman who sometimes trains in my classes in addition to her hectic workout schedule that includes kick-boxing, boxing, circuit-training, swimming, running, cycling, yoga and more.
-My professional field is investment technology and I have worked in the investment business as a broker, trader, vendor and technology consultant with some of the best companies in the business.
+I am married to a wonderful woman who sometimes trains in my classes in addition to her hectic work and workout schedule that includes circuit-training, swimming, cycling, yoga and more.
+My professional experience lies in the fields of investments and investment technology and I have worked in the investment business as a broker, trader, vendor and technology consultant with some of the best companies in the business.
 I have also been involved with various karate-related ventures, including www.tokaidojapan.com (I was a senior partner in the business but turned it over to my business partner, Mr. Dan Cook, when I became too busy) and creator/contributor/editor of ShotoMag, at the time the premier Shotokan-focused online magazine.

 More from Sensei Keeling